 The student as client

 Another consequence of the fees was that the universities began to talk about the fact that students should be considered to be clients.
 The intention of this was to introduce into the academic culture a notion of the necessity of providing a degree of service to the student.
-However, the nature of this service was not universally agree and there were varying levels of success with this change of culture.
+However, the nature of this service was not universally agreed and there were varying levels of success with this change of culture.
 Perhaps more importantly, there were those who believed that the word client was inappropriate to describe the nature of the relationship between a student and a university.
 The argument proposed was that a client pays for a service which is then consumed, often independently of the service provider.
 In the case of education, the service provided by the University is “consumed” (and it’s not clear that this is a suitable word to be used in these circumstances) through the development of a relationship between the institution and the student which leads to the improved intellectual capacity and perhaps physical skills of the student.
 It is not a simple matter to describe the processes by which the students’ mind and skills are developed through attending a university but it is clearly more than the simple consumption of facts and figures and the ability of the student to recall or regurgitate these in examinations.
 The use of the term client was another marker of the move towards the marketization of higher education.
 The central model of the university had now changed where the university was a provider of education, the student was the buyer of education and the outcome of the education was the ability of the student to acquire the appropriate level of employment.

 Although the use of the concept of the market may be seen quite negatively when employed to deliver public sector services it does have the consequence of forcing organisation to look outward rather than entirely focus on their traditional inward concerns.

+One continuing line of argument is whether students are to be regarded as ‘consumers’ or as ‘customers’ The fact that the terms are often used interchangeably reveals some severe conceptual confusions as to students who are indeed ‘consumers’ can actually be said to be the ‘customers’ of a university.
+Certainly, terms such as ‘customer’ is likely to add to an increasingly instrumental attitude on behalf of the student body, which may have led to an increasing tendency towards the practice of awarding evemn higher proportions of ‘excellent’ degrees (First or Upper Seconds, a practice known as grade inflation)

 Technology and education